Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Implementation of the numerical method

 \subsubsection{Example}

-In Listing~\ref{src:HGRX_main.py} and \ref{src:HGRX_loop.py}, we shows a rudimentary AMUSE script for calculating the evolution of $N$ black holes to 1-PN EIH equations of motion (including the cross-terms).
-Listing\,\ref{src:HGRX_main.py} shows how to start the code, and Listing\,\ref{src:HGRX_loop.py} shows the main event loop.
-Here we adopted the symmetrized regularized Hermite integrator with the full EIH equations of motion to 1st order.
+In Listing~\ref{src:HGRX_main.py} and \ref{src:HGRX_loop.py}, we showed a rudimentary AMUSE script for calculating the evolution of $N$ black holes to 1-PN EIH equations of motion (including the cross terms).
+Listing\,\ref{src:HGRX_main.py} showed how to start the code, and Listing\,\ref{src:HGRX_loop.py} showed the main event loop.
+Here we adopted the symmetrized regularized Hermite integrator with the full EIH equations of motion to first order.
 We adopted a radius of the particles of $10GM/c^2$.

 { \lstinputlisting[linerange={43-91},float,caption=source listing for simulation gravitating system., label=src:HGRX_loop.py]{src/HGRX.py} }

 { \lstinputlisting[linerange={197-210},float,caption=Source listing for simulation gravitating system., label=src:HGRX_main.py]{src/HGRX.py} }